-Dividend Aristocrats In Focus Part 44: Kimberly-Clark
+Dividend Aristocrats In Focus - Part 44: Kimberly-Clark

 The Consumer Tissue segment includes Kleenex, Scott, Cottonelle, and Viva.
 Lastly, K-C Professional services to businesses and workplaces.

 Kimberly-Clark’s strong brands provide the company with profitability and steady growth.
 Organic sales increased 2% in 2016.
-Adjusted earnings-per-share increased 5% for the year, to $6.03.
+Adjusted earnings per share increased 5% for the year to $6.03.

 Going forward, the company is targeting new geographic markets, and a push toward greater efficiency, to drive earnings growth.